marmelab/ra-supabase/README.md

 1. Create a GitHub Oauth App

 Go to the GitHub Developer Settings page:
-- Click on your profile photo at the top right
+- Click on your profile picture at the top right
 - Click Settings near the bottom of the menu
 - In the left sidebar, click Developer settings (near the bottom)
 - In the left sidebar, click OAuth Apps